thollem/socioregister/README.md

 				{"id": "3"}
 			]
 		}
-	Note pls that different from the two previous applications (mock and jpa) here there is no @PathVariable (/{id}) needed when updating.
-Though incase of an update the id field has to be present at the json object as in the above example!
+	Note pls that different from the two previous applications (mock and jpa) here one finds no @PathVariable (/{id}) at the url.
+Incase of an update the id field has to be present at the json object as shown in the above example!

-    -add an associated socio: post http://localhost:8081/associatedSocio/1/2    (/{socioId}/{associatedSocioId}) -change state: put http://localhost:8081/associatedSocio/1/2/true    (/{socioId}/{associatedSocioId}/{boolean})
+    -add an associated socio: post http://localhost:8081/associatedSocio/1/2    (/{socioId}/{associatedSocioId}) -change state: put http://localhost:8081/associatedSocio/1/2/true    (/{socioId}/{associatedSocioId}/{boolean} for ACCEPTED/ DENIED)
 	-delete an associated socio: delete http://localhost:8081/associatedSocio/1/2    (/{socioId}/{associatedSocioId})